 Staffelter Hof Madcap Magnus grapes come from Jan’s best and oldest vineyard – Kröv Steffensberg.
 The grey slate gives this wine its typical Mosel minerality, whilst the good water-retention properties of the soil, especially for the vines closer to the bottom of the steep slope give it its tense acid and elegance.
 In this 2016 vintage, Jan went through and selected the best bunches in the vineyard and left them hanging until the end of October for a late harvest.
 Roughly 5-10% of the fruit was affected by noble rot.

 Vinification: The only electricity used throughout the entire process was during pressing – no pumping was used and even the bottling was done by hand using traditional tools (from barrel straight into the bottle).
 The wine was wild fermented in old 1000L oak foudre, saw about 10 hours maceration on skins, and took almost 13 months to complete fermentation.
 It then spent another 5-6 months on its lees with occasional stirring during which time it went through malolactic fermentation.
-The wine was then bottled unfined, unfiltered, unsulphured.
+This is how they make unfined, unsulphured and unfiltered wine.